Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Preliminaries

-Often it is the case that using the computed posterior $\pi(\btheta|\calD)$ as the proposal distribution for importance sampling has slow convergence properties -- the $1/\ell$ importance weights, being fat tailed, are known to have large or unbounded variance~\citep{peruggiaVariabilityCaseDeletionImportance1997}, making the importance sampler estimate for LOO expectations (Eq.~\ref{eq:w}) noisy.
+\paragraph{Weight stabilization} Using the computed posterior $\pi(\btheta|\calD)$ as the proposal distribution often yields slow convergence -- the $1/\ell$ importance weights, being fat tailed, have large or unbounded variance~\citep{peruggiaVariabilityCaseDeletionImportance1997}, making the IS estimate for LOO-CV expectations (Eq.~\ref{eq:is}) noisy.

 Two practical model agnostic methods for controlling the tail of importance weights are weight truncation~\citep{ionidesTruncatedImportanceSampling2008} and Pareto smoothing~ \citep{vehtariParetoSmoothedImportance2024,vehtariPracticalBayesianModel2017}.
 Pareto smoothing replaces the largest $M$ weights with their corresponding rank-values from a fitted generalized Pareto-distribution~\citep{zhangNewEfficientEstimation2009}.
-Pareto smoothed importance sample (PSIS)-based LOO implementations are widely available in software packages such as \texttt{Stan} and \texttt{ArviZ}.
+Pareto smoothed importance sample (PSIS)-based LOO-CV implementations are widely available in software packages such as \texttt{Stan} and \texttt{ArviZ}.
 However, PSIS-LOO fails when the tail distribution of importance weights is not well-fit by the Pareto distribution; a general rule of thumb is that the parameter $\hat{k}$ exceeds $0.7$.
 In these cases, performing an additional model-specific controlled transformation on the proposal distribution will induce more efficient computations. {Later on, as in \citet{paananenImplicitlyAdaptiveImportance2021}, we will use the estimated Pareto shape parameter $\hat{k}$ on post-transformation IS weights in order to evaluate the success of different transformations.
 Effective transformation should be able to reduce the Pareto shape parameter to below the given threshold.}